songyuew/mysql_learning/mysql_learning_note.md

     );
 ```

-set default value if not provided at insertation:
+Set default value if not provided at insertation:

 ```